 Agency Network Exchange: Everything you need to know

 Agency Network Exchange LLC (ANE) is a network of independent insurance agencies in the Northeast.
-Since its founding in 2009, the network has grown to more than 70 agency members across New Jersey, Pennsylvania and Maryland, which together place more than $750 million in annual written premium.
+Since its founding in 2009, the network has grown to more than 60 agency members across New Jersey, Pennsylvania, and New York, which together place more than $1.4 billion in annual written premium.

 How does ANE work?